 - Reported cardiovascular disease at baseline

-- Had high blood pressure, a medical diagnosis of hypertension or was using anti-hypertensive medication
+- Had high blood pressure, a medical diagnosis of HTN or was using anti-hypertensive medication

 - Reported extreme caloric intake or had missing data for some of the covariates.